-Companies and their directors have several constitutional duties and legal obligations.
-Failure to comply with such requirements could result in a decision being made by a director or passed by the board or directors or shareholders which is invalid, consequently exposing the company to potential fines and other liabilities.
+Companies and their directors have numerous constitutional duties and legal obligations to fulfil.
+Failure to comply with any requirements could, for example, result in a decision being made by a director or passed by the board of shareholders which is later found to be invalid, thereby exposing the company to potential fines and other liabilities.
 Depending on the type of breach, the company’s directors could also face personal liability.

-We assist our private and public company clients to avoid such problems by advising them on their current duties and obligations and drafting the necessary paperwork (ie board minutes, board resolutions, notices and minutes of shareholders’ meetings) to ensure all records are in order.
+We can help both public and private companies avoid such problems by advising them of their current duties and obligations and drafting necessary paperwork (including, but not limited to, board minutes, board resolutions, notices and minutes of shareholders’ meetings).

 The corporate team regularly advises AIM-listed companies on UK corporate governance issues.

 We also offer company secretarial services including:

 - the incorporation of the company (adopting general or bespoke Articles of Association, which we can draft);

 - advising on completing and filing of all relevant paperwork at Companies House.’

-The service is particularly useful for overseas clients who have or would like to start a business in the United Kingdom.
-We undertake to fully manage the company on your behalf and can also introduce you to suitably qualified accountants.
+This service is particularly useful for overseas clients who have or would like to start a business in the United Kingdom.
+We can fully manage the company on your behalf and can also introduce you to suitably-qualified accountants.